anirudhprabhakaran3/wikitranslate/README.md

 - `original_sentence`: The original sentence
 - `translated_sentence`: The translated sentence

+## Implementation

+In my implementation, I leverage the Django Authentication System.
+Since I didn't have to store lots of data, I didn't extend `AbstractUser`, but instead, created `Translator`, which has a One-To-One relationship with `User`.

+Also, I have designed my app in a way in which a particular translator can only be alloted a single project at a time.
+Once a project is complete, the translator can be removed from that, and work on another project.

 ## Tech
 The project is made using the Django framework based on Python.

 I have used SQLite for the database, as there is no need for a production ready database for a demo project.

 For the frontend, I am using Bootstrap 5.
 The forms are rendered using Crispy Forms, using the Bootstrap framework.
+Tables are rendered using DataTables, a jQuery plugin.

 I am leveraging the Messages service to display messages to the user.
 I am using AJAX to send the AJAX request to the server to update the translated sentences.